Bluefox192/IonTrail/README.md

 ---

+ℹ️ About

+IonTrail is built to solve one critical challenge in rocketry and robotics: reliable long-distance telemetry in environments where traditional wireless systems like Wi-Fi or Bluetooth fail.

+By leveraging LoRa (Long Range Radio) for its communication backbone and GPS for precise location tracking, IonTrail is designed to:

+  -Survive high-speed, high-vibration conditions (e.g., during rocket flight).

+  -Operate in remote areas without cellular or internet coverage.

+  -Provide real-time position feedback for manual control or post-flight analysis.

+This project started as a subsystem for the Aphelion Project and is now evolving into a general-purpose telemetry module for makers, students, and research teams working on anything that moves.

+Whether you’re launching a rocket, navigating a rover across challenging terrain, or just experimenting with LoRa and GPS for learning purposes — IonTrail gives you a robust, extensible, and open telemetry system to build upon.

+---

 ## 🤝 Contributing

 Contributions, feedback, and ideas are welcome!
 Please open an issue or pull request.
 For significant changes, consider discussing via an issue first.